 What is a Yoga Immersion at Perennial?

 It is a yoga class taught by a more experienced teacher and longer in length.
 These two features; experience and length, afford the opportunity to incorporate more aspects of the art and science of yoga into the class.
 It is not a class only for advanced students, although some experience and familiarity is best.
-It is for the student who wants to explore and be immersed in a fuller practice that includes: chanting, pranayama (breathwork), dharma talk (yoga philosophy), mudras (energetic hand seals) chanting (the yoga of sound) meditation and nidra (yoga of sleep).
-The teacher will instruct asana (postures) in a krama fashion.
-This means that more difficult postures will be broken down into progressive stages so you can practice and develop at your own pace.
+It is for the student who wants to explore and be immersed in a fuller practice that includes: pranayama (breathwork), dharma talk (yoga philosophy), mudras (energetic hand seals) chanting (the yoga of sound) meditation and/or nidra (yoga of sleep).

 For students already practicing on a regular basis who wish to broaden their yoga.